1986–87 South-West Indian Ocean cyclone season: Severe Tropical Storm Alinina

-Moderate Tropical Depression Bemazava
+Moderate Tropical Storm Bemazava

 The ITCZ produced an area of convection north of the Mascarene Islands on February 5, organizing into a tropical disturbance that day about 590 km (365 mi) northeast of Rodrigues.
 The system initially consisted spiral rainbands around an organizing center.
 Moving quickly to the southwest, the disturbance passed west of Rodrigues on February 6, producing wind gusts of 117 km/h likely due to a localized vortex.
 Despite only being a disturbance, the Mauritius Meteorology Service named the system Bemezava on February 6.
 On the next day, the depression turned sharply to the east due to a nearby ridge, passing 350 km (215 mi) southeast of Mauritius.
 Bemezava intensified into a moderate tropical storm on February 8, attaining peak 10 minute winds of 65 km/h.
 It turned back to the northeast and weakened, tracked only by satellite imagery as a weak circulation.
 Bemezava looped to the west beginning on February 10, turning to the southeast and back to the west.
 It dissipated on February 17 about 200 km (125 mi) southeast of Rodrigues, or about 680 km (425 mi) south of where it first formed.